sns-sdks/python-youtube/README.rst

 CHANNEL DATA
 ------------

-Now library provide several ways to get channel's data.
+The library provides several ways to get channel's data.

-If not found channel. the property ``items`` will return with blank list.
+If a channel is not found, the property ``items`` will return with blank list.

 You can use channel id::